A two stage approach for order and rack allocation with order backlog in a mobile rack environment: Rack reduction

 We would stress here that the rack reduction procedure we have presented above could easily be incorporated into any other solution approach (heuristic or optimal) for order and rack allocation, e.g.~by applying it with $F = [o~|~ o=1,\ldots,O]$, so $F$ is the entire set of orders.

-To incorporate our rack reduction procedure into our two-stage approach it is clear that we need in the first-stage formulation to restrict attention to the set $\Upsilon$ of racks selected.
+To incorporate our rack reduction procedure into our two stage approach it is clear that we need in the first-stage formulation to restrict attention to the set $\Upsilon$ of racks selected.
 This can be easily done by adding the constraint $u_r = 0 ~\forall r \notin \Upsilon$ to the first-stage formulation.
 However excluding from consideration all racks $ r \notin \Upsilon$ may lead to infeasibility, and so we do include all racks, but penalise in the objective function use of any rack $ r \notin \Upsilon$.

-Note here that (ignoring the special case of Strategy 3) as this rack selection procedure sequences customer orders using the set $F$ of orders that must be fulfilled in the first-stage formulation, Equation~(\ref{eq2a}), the results from it may differ depending upon the strategy adopted for choice of $F$.
+For the very large problems considered below (with $O \geq 3200$) we found it computationally beneficial to amend step (a) of the above rack reduction procedure so that if, when considering rack $r$, we allocate an order $o \in F$ to picker $p$ we also set $x_{op}=1$ and $y_{rp}=1$.
+In addition we carry forward to the second-stage variable values from the first-stage solution.